-- The robot nearest to the ball attempts to go there.
-Once it has reached the ball, it may opt either for shooting to the opponent's goal, or for passing the ball to a team mate unless the path is blocked. - The other field players either support the robot which is in charge of the ball, or defend the own goal.
+- The robot that has the easiest (i.e. preferably no obstacles and good orientation for a kick) and shortest way to the ball attempts to go there.
+Once it has reached the ball, it may opt either for shooting to the opponent's goal or for passing the ball to a team mate.
+If its way is blocked by an opposing robot and no team mate is in position to receive a pass, the robot plays the ball around the opponent. - The other field players either support the robot which is in charge of the ball, or defend the own goal.
 For that purpose, positions are calculated dynamically depending on the game situation, including own and opposing player models as well as the ball model.
 Each player is assigned to one of those locations.
 The decision which robot is going to a particular spot is taken based on a shortest path heuristic.
-This strategy, as seen in 4.1 also minimizes the collisions between robots.
+This strategy, as seen in 4.1 also minimizes the collisions between team mates.